What are my clean sport responsibilities as a triathlon coach?

 During the test you would observe the Doping Control Officer, rather than the athlete directly during the sample collection.
 This is to ensure the procedure is carried out correctly.

 This is only if the athlete selects you to be their representative.

 What type of athletes get tested?

 All members including Youth, Age-Group and recreational athletes are bound by the British Triathlon Anti-Doping Rules (the UK Anti-Doping Rules) which specify that any athlete at any level in the UK could be tested at any time.
 For further information on this testing programme please visit the UK Anti-Doping (UKAD) website.

-Elite and Age-Group athletes competing in ITU and ETU Championships are also bound by the ITU Anti-Doping Rules whereby all athletes are subject to the ITU test distribution plan.
+Elite and Age-Group athletes competing in World Triathlon and Europe Triathlon Championships are also bound by the World Triathlon Anti-Doping Rules whereby all athletes are subject to the World Triathlon test distribution plan.